Geo-y20/2021-olympics-in-tokyo/README.md

 - **Dataset**: [2021 Olympics in Tokyo - Kaggle](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)
 - **FastAPI Documentation**: [FastAPI Official Docs](https://fastapi.tiangolo.com/)
 - **Docker Documentation**: [Docker Official Docs](https://docs.docker.com/)

 ---
+Here’s a note you can add to the repository to clarify the two versions of `app.py` and the transition from Flask to FastAPI:

+---

+### Note on Application Versions

+In this repository, there are **two versions** of the application code, each using a different web framework.
+Initially, the project was implemented using **Flask**, but it was later migrated to **FastAPI** for better performance and flexibility.

+#### Version 1: `app.py` (Flask)

+- This version of the application was the original implementation using Flask.
+- The application worked correctly but lacked some of the performance benefits and modern features that **FastAPI** provides.
+- You can still find the `app.py` file in the repository, which contains the Flask version of the app.

+#### Version 2: `appf.py` (FastAPI)

+- This is the **current and actively used version** of the application, rewritten using **FastAPI**.
+- FastAPI offers better performance, asynchronous support, and is more scalable, which is why we transitioned to using it.
+- The `appf.py` file contains the FastAPI version of the application, which is now the main file for running the project.

+#### Documentation

+- The **README.md** file in this repository has been updated to reflect the usage of **FastAPI**.
+- If you're using this repository, please follow the setup instructions provided in the README to use the FastAPI version (`appf.py`).
+- The Dockerfile and environment settings have been configured for FastAPI as well.

+If you need to switch back to the **Flask** version, simply refer to the `app.py` file and modify the Dockerfile or startup command accordingly.

+---